 - Working with Images in the Viewer Window

-- Using the Auto Update Panel
+- Using the Auto Update Panel and Asset Healing

 The Image Update panel lets you work with image diagnostics and fix image searches when an image is not found during a script run.
 Depending on the selected settings, this panel also appears when multiple instances of an image are found that were not anticipated by the script, and can also trigger the Auto Update functionality, allowing you to save any changes made to images during the script run.